fostroll/mordl/doc/README_FEAT.md

-**with_orig** (`bool`): if `True`, instead of only a sequence with predicted labels, returns a sequence of tuples where the first element is a sentence with predicted labels and the second element is an original sentence. `with_orig` can be `True` only if `save_to` is `None`.
+**with_orig** (`bool`): if `True`, instead of only a sequence with predicted labels, returns a sequence of tuples where the first element is a sentence with predicted labels and the second element is the original sentence. `with_orig` can be `True` only if `save_to` is `None`.
 Default `with_orig=False`.